Director of Strategic Research

 The direct and secondary “ripple” effects that vendors have on a local economy can be estimated using what is known as economic contribution analysis.
 New York City makes a good case study because it has by far the largest list of licensed vendors among large cities, providing ample data for such an analysis.
 92 (Some estimate as many as 10,000 vendors work in the city, though not all are required to be licensed.
 93 ) IJ started by asking a random sample of 209 food and non-food vendors for their business expenses for one year—2012.
 These figures were extrapolated to all the city’s vendors and used to estimate the industry’s local economic effects with IMPLAN, specialized software and datasets used for economic contribution analysis (see Appendix for details).

-The economic contributions of street vendors to New York City’s economy in 2012 are illustrated on the next page.
+The economic contributions of street vendors to New York City’s economy in 2012 are illustrated above.
 First are direct effects, the most visible fruits of vending businesses, which account for the people they hire and the products and services they offer.
 In one year, New York City’s vendors employed an estimated 16,332 full-and part-time people, including proprietors, and generated more than $78.5 million in wages.
 94 And vending businesses produced an estimated $82 million in unique value—or “value added.”
 Value added, similar to gross domestic product, measures the value businesses create beyond the raw or intermediate goods they purchase.

 For example, Doris’ value added is everything that goes into transforming pork, cabbage, spices and other ingredients—as well as a host of other intermediate goods—into a hot lunch served up where hungry office workers can easily buy it.
 That includes the labor of Doris and her employees to buy, transport and prepare ingredients, sell finished dishes and clean up after a day’s work; the recipes and techniques she has developed; and the fees and taxes (like sales taxes) she pays on the business.
 All that adds up to the unique, visible and edible value Doris’ business directly offers New York City consumers.